Andrew Hill’s music rarely reveals itself all at once – as the albums in this chronological guide to some of his most important recordings showcase.

 Spiritual and communal elements appear alongside modernist harmony, suggesting continuity between gospel roots and avant-garde exploration.
 Texture grows broader, yet the underlying sense of inquiry remains unchanged.

+Although recorded earlier, Grass Roots gained wider recognition at the turn of the decade.
 Compared with Hill’s more abstract work, the grooves feel grounded and melodic shapes more direct.
 Yet subtle rhythmic displacement and harmonic tension preserve his distinctive voice.

 Accessibility arrives without simplification.

-Return and Renewal: Divine Revelation (1975)
+Divine Revelation (1975)

-Mid-1970s recordings show Hill refining rather than transforming his language.
+Not released until 2003, this mid-1970s recording shows Hill refining rather than transforming his language.

 Electric textures and broader rhythmic continuity reflect the era, but compositional thinking remains intricate.
 Ensemble interplay continues to guide momentum more than surface style.